telefonicaid/fiware-cygnus/contributing_guidelines.md

     * SHOULD Guidelines.
 They are not mandatory but highly recommended if you want to have a mature development process.
     * MAY Guidelines.
 They are nice to have.

-2. It MUST be differentiated between the main repository under the `telefonicaid` namespace ([https://github.com/telefonicaid/fiware-cygnus](https://github.com/telefonicaid/fiware-cygnus)) and any provate forked repository (e.g. [https://github.com/frbattid/fiware-cygnus](https://github.com/frbattid/fiware-cygnus)).
+2. It MUST be differentiated between the main repository under the `telefonicaid` namespace ([https://github.com/telefonicaid/fiware-cygnus](https://github.com/telefonicaid/fiware-cygnus)) and any private forked repository (e.g. [https://github.com/frbattid/fiware-cygnus](https://github.com/frbattid/fiware-cygnus)).

+3. Cygnus Core Team members are those listed in the [reporting issues and contact information](./reporting_issues_and_contact.md) document.

 [Top](#top)